Bergtrol/hillside/hillside48/README.md

-# Hillside Ergonomic Keyboard
+# Hillside48 Ergonomic Keyboard

-Hillside is a split ergonomic keyboard with 3x6+4+2 choc-spaced keys.
+Hillside48 is a split ergonomic keyboard with 3x6+4+2 choc-spaced keys.
 It has the aggressive stagger of the Ferris but a longer thumb arc and a break-off outer pinky column.

 ![Hillside keyboard with nice!nano and switches](doc/image/nice_pair_stacked.png "Keyboard with nice!nano and switches")